 User experiences and improvements

 The first version of the transceiver is build by about 50 amateurs, and I got nice feedback and also very useful suggestions for improvements.
-These are all implemented in the latest version 3.1:
+These are all implemented in the latest version from 3.1 and up:

 - Software squelch, adjustable via the menu.
 Two reasons for this change: the IF chip MC3362 doe not support both a good working squelch and a relying S-meter.
 And the other reason is that the relating circuit in the chip is easily destroyed by shorting the squelch pot to ground.
 So now the RSSI output of the IF is read into the ADC of the Atmel, and used for muting the audio.
 Also, the converted RSSI-signal will be translated to a PWM-output on the controller, so that a good working analog S-meter from 0-5V is available for those who prefer this.